vneema/Java-RestAPI-PuzzleAndRegistration/README.md

 For sending the verification mail to the user I had used JavaMailSender Lib.

-After cloning the project in your system, Please add sender email id and password to get the email verication link and activate the account.
+After cloning the project in your system, Please add sender email id and password to get the email verification link and activate the account.

 To have a look to the rest api's I have also integrated Swagger-UI Link : http://localhost:8080/swagger-ui.html